Deformations of Noncompact Calabi-Yau threefolds: Motivation

 \section{Motivation}

 Our motivation to study deformations of Calabi--Yau threefolds comes from mathematical physics.
 In fact, deformations of complex structures of Calabi--Yau threefolds enter as terms of the integrals defining the action of the theories of Kodaira--Spencer gravity \cite{B}.
 As we shall see, in general our threefolds will have infinite-dimensional deformation spaces, thus allowing for rich applications.
-Here we describe their deformation theory and features of their moduli spaces of holomorphic vector bundles.

 We consider smooth Calabi--Yau threefolds $W_k$ containing a line $\ell \cong \mathbb{P}^1$.
 For the applications we have in mind for future work it will be useful to observe the effect of contracting the line to a singularity.
 The existence of a contraction of $\ell$ imposes heavy restrictions on the normal bundle \cite{ji}, namely $N_{\ell/W}$ must be isomorphic to one of